hville/h-digest/readme.md

 # Features

 * very small code and footprint for large number of instances
-* around than 175 sloc, no dependencies, 2kb minified
+* less than 200 sloc, no dependencies, 2kb minified
 * constant memory use, no compression steps and/or triggered garbage collection
-* significantly faster than other implementations (about 5-7x faster)
+* significantly faster than other implementations (about 3-5x faster)
 * tested with random floats, discrete values, sorted values, repeated values and skewed distribution

 # Limitations